dragonfly-science/dragonfly-website/content/people/2020-08-27-fisheries-scientist-vacancy/content.md

 different contexts.
 You will have a strong background in statistical modelling, ideally with experience at Bayesian methods.

-Depending on experience, responsibilities in this role include generating summaries of fisheries-related data from databases, analysing data using statistical models, building analysis frameworks for fisheries projects, or running fisheries stock assessments.
+Depending on experience, responsibilities in this role may include generating summaries of fisheries-related data from databases, developing stitsical models of protected species bycatch, carrying out quantitative risk assessments, or running fisheries stock assessments.

-Candidates will have an M.Sc. with some research experience, or a Ph.D. in a relevant field, such as fisheries, quantitative ecology, or applied statistics.
+Candidates will have an M.Sc. with some research experience, or a Ph.D. in a relevant field, such as fisheries, quantitative ecology, or statistics.
 We encourage applications by recent graduates, but also value relevant work experience.
+Māori have strong interests in New Zealand fisheries, and we encourage applicants with strong relationships with Te Ao Māori.

 This role may require communication with a wide range of stakeholders, including other researchers, non-government organisations, government agencies, and